Bloodborne Pathogens 161

 Cover that protects the nose and mouth.
 Masks reduce the risk of exposure to bloodborne pathogens.

 An injection system that uses a blunt tube to deliver medication through a plastic portal beneath the skin.
-Needleless systems help to prevent needlestick injuries from occuring by removing the existence of a needle.
+Needleless systems help to prevent needlestick injuries from occurring by removing the existence of a needle.

 A wound caused by penetration of the skin by a needle.
 Needlestick injuries can cause transmission of bloodborne pathogens.